SeanSdahl/RangerOptimizerTensorflow/README.md

 # RangerOptimizerTensorflow
 This code is a combination of two TensorFlow addons optimizers.
-The code is mostly copied from there but slightly modified.
+The code is mostly loaded from there but slightly modified.
 ## Use
 This TensorFlow optimizer combines the two <code>tf.keras.optimizers</code> RAdam and Lookahead into one optimizer called Ranger.
 This can instantly be fed into the <code>tf.keras.model.fit</code> / <code>tf.keras.model.fit_generator</code> method to fit a model using this optimizer.
 All the setting of the hyper parameters can therefore be done in a single step.
 ## Setup